The Best Snow

-It’s the ‘never quit’ attitude of the Mountain Crew at Ski Brule that has made keeping this promise possible.
-When temperatures drop as early as October, Ski Brule fires up the snowmaking system to ensure being the first to open in the region.
-Ski Brule’s powerful snowmaking system combined with 60 years of snowmaking knowledge, makes skiing in October and May a reality.
-Under ideal snowmaking conditions, Ski Brule can open a trail within twenty four hours.
+The ‘never quit’ approach of the Ski Brule Mountain Crew that will bring early season and late season snow to play on.
+As soon as temperatures drop (even as early as October), Ski Brule starts making snow to ensure the longest ski season in the Midwest.
+A powerful snowmaking system combined with over 60 years of snowmaking and dedicated snowmaking crew that makes skiing in October and May a reality.
+Under ideal conditions, Ski Brule can open a trail with 24 hours of snowmaking.

-Ski Brule’s target opening is November 9 or sooner as snowmaking permits.
+Ski Brule’s target opening is November 10 or sooner as snowmaking permits.
 Ski Brule’s record opening was October 24!
 And record closing was May 15.
 You can count on Ski Brule having snow for Thanksgiving Holiday.
-(Ski Brule has hosted the Thanksgiving Race Camp for 28 years).
+(Ski Brule has hosted the Thanksgiving Race Camp for over 30 years).
 Get your gear tuned up … it’s time to ride!

 When can Ski Brule begin making snow?